 Although both saltwater and freshwater fish do not differ much in taste, if you’re a seafood enthusiast, you’ll undoubtedly notice some variation.

-Moreover, some saltwater fishes also eat various smaller fishes in the ocean, which gives their meat a distinctive taste.
+Moreover, some saltwater fish also eat various types of smaller fish in the ocean, which gives their meat a distinctive taste.

-If the saltiness of marine fishes is bothersome for you, try cooking it with garlic, BBQ, and Tandoori Masala Paste to cut down on the smell and saltiness.
+If the saltiness of marine fish is bothersome for you, try cooking it with garlic, BBQ, and Tandoori Masala Paste to cut down on the smell and saltiness.

 The freshwater fish is much lighter, and some people find it tastier compared to seawater fish.
 That being said, taste is a subjective quality that depends heavily on the preferences of a person.